 What is the World Bank doing to support the region’s response to COVID-19?

 - The World Bank is swiftly supporting the efforts of Latin America and the Caribbean to address COVID-19-related impacts, through new operations and by redirecting funds from existing projects.

-- Over the next 15 months, the World Bank’s assistance to developing countries

-	will reach US$160 billion globally.
-Much of this will benefit LAC government to

-	better deal with the emergency.
+- Over the next 15 months, the World Bank’s assistance to developing countries will reach US$160 billion globally.
+Much of this will benefit LAC government to better deal with the emergency.

-	- Almost US$4 billion are being deployed across LAC to respond to COVID-19.

-	These will enable countries to minimize loss of life, strengthen health systems

-	and disease surveillance, mitigate the pandemic’s economic impact, and work with

-	partners and the private sector to address supply chain issues and delivery.
+- The World Bank delivered US$4.6bn in COVID-related IBRD/IDA operations since April.
+These will enable countries to minimize loss of life, strengthen health systems and disease surveillance, mitigate the pandemic’s economic impact, and work with partners and the private sector to address supply chain issues and delivery.

 Which operations are being deployed to respond to COVID-19 in LAC?

 - Specific projects have been approved to support response against COVID-19 in several countries